IBM-CSM-SG/ASEANZK-CP4I-Practicum/scenario4/OAuth-Versioning/ReadMe.md

 If the Authentication URL endpoint returns an HTTP status code of 200, the user authenticates successfully.
 An HTTP status code other than 200 indicates a failed login attempt.
 API Connect forwards any HTTP Header starting with X- (with the exception of X-Client-Certificate), and Cookie to the Authentication URL identity provider, to aid the authentication decision;

-Use this as example: http://http-request-app-http-cp4i.apps.daffy-mukhc7i9.cloud.techzone.ibm.com/requestService
+Use this as example: http://user-auth-basic-http-cp4i.apps.daffy-mukhc7i9.cloud.techzone.ibm.com/user/auth or you can deploy your own basic one from Project [User-Auth-Basic.zip](User-Auth-Basic.zip)

 ![alt text][pic12]